bible-technology/scripture-burrito/docs/avocado/blue/metadata_identification.rst

 name
 ====

-Zero or more elements are allowed, containing
+One or more elements are required, containing

 * a *lang* attribute (bcp 47)